-The Cruce Andino lake crossing connects Puerto Varas, Chile with Bariloche, Argentina.
-This international excursion involves four buses and three boats through stunning Andean scenery.
-I came away with a variety of helpful tips so that you can get the most from your experience.
-You’ll also find a FAQ section at the end of this post.
+The Cruce Andino lake crossing connects Puerto Varas, Chile, with Bariloche, Argentina.
+This international excursion involves taking four buses and three boats through stunning Andean scenery.

-Fun fact: The route that we now call the Cruce Andino lake crossing was developed in the 1800’s for trading as far away as Europe.
-The route collapsed due to lack of demand after the Panama Canal opened.
+Fun fact: The route we now call the Cruce Andino lake crossing was developed in the 1800s for trading as far away as Europe.
+The route collapsed due to a lack of demand after the Panama Canal opened.

 Cruce Andino Schedule

-The Cruce Andino runs 365 days of the year.
+The Cruce Andino runs 365 days a year.
 You can begin either from Puerto Varas or Bariloche.
 The stops are exactly the same coming from either direction.

-Take note that the tour doesn’t include the entrance fee to Petrohue falls (4,000 Chilean pesos, credit cards are accepted).
-It also doesn’t include lunch or extra activities in Peulla (we’ll get into these details later).
+It’s worth pointing out that the tour doesn’t include the entrance fee to Petrohue Falls (6,000 Chilean pesos; credit cards are accepted).
+It also doesn’t include lunch or extra activities in Peulla (I’ll get into these details shortly).

-Weather: Best time of year to take the Cruce Andino
+Best Time of Year to Take the Cruce Andino

 Summer (Mid-December – Mid-March)